-Some scholars posit that Diodorus’s excursus had or may have had an Egyptian origin, arguing that Diodorus or his source was influenced by the work of Manetho, an Egyptian priest from the 3rd century BCE known for a major history of Egypt in Greek, the Aigyptiaca.
+Some scholars suggest that Diodorus’s excursus had or may have had an Egyptian origin, arguing that Diodorus or his source was influenced by the work of Manetho, a 3rd century BCE Egyptian priest known for a major history of Egypt in Greek, the Aigyptiaca.
 Only fragments of this work survive, and according to the traditional scholarly consensus, some of them are found in Josephus’s Against Apion, written at the end of the first century CE.
-Yet Josephus may have had access to a text that had already been transformed; moreover, he was no servile copyist either, and it is difficult to assess to what extent Josephus himself manipulated and edited Manetho’s writings.
-Apart from these difficult questions, another problem lies in the existence of major differences between what Josephus ascribes to Manetho and Diodorus 40.3, which seriously challenge the view that the accusation of misanthropy goes back to the Egyptian priest.
-First, the story of the origin of the Jews ascribed to Manetho refers to Egyptian lepers that were cast out of Egypt, not to foreigners expelled because the Egyptians had become sick.
-The difference may look minor but is in fact significant, as Jews are not described as Egyptians in Diodorus 40.3.
+The text Josephus drew upon may have already been transformed; moreover, he was no servile copyist either, and it is difficult to assess to what extent Josephus himself manipulated and edited Manetho’s writings.
+Apart from these difficult questions, the major differences between what Josephus ascribes to Manetho and Diodorus 40.3 raise serious challenges for the view that the accusation of misanthropy goes back to the Egyptian priest.
+First, the story of the origin of the Jews ascribed to Manetho refers to Egyptian lepers who were cast out of Egypt while according to Diodorus 40.3, they were foreigners expelled in response to a plague.
 Second, Manetho’s narrative emphasizes the lepers’ impious behavior toward the Egyptian gods, a motif that is lacking in Diodorus 40.3.
-Third, in Manetho’s account the description of the Mosaic laws and lifestyle as misanthropic is missing.
-Josephus only refers to an oath sworn by those who followed the leader of the revolt, called Osarsephos, against their Egyptian compatriots: “He first laid down for them a law that they should neither worship the Gods nor abstain from any of those animals that are particularly designated by sacred decree in Egypt as holy, but should kill and consume them all; and that they should attach themselves to no one other than their fellow conspirators.”
-The notion of an oath to “attach themselves to no one other than their fellow conspirators” is inherent in the notion of conspiracy.
-Here it is directed at Egyptians, and the story consists first and foremost in a civil war, an inner division within Egyptian society, leading the rebel group to prohibit Egyptian laws and traditional cults.
+Third, in Manetho’s account, the description of the Mosaic laws and lifestyle as misanthropic is missing.
+Josephus only refers to an oath sworn by those who followed the leader of the revolt, called Osarsephos, against their Egyptian compatriots:

+He first laid down for them a law that they should neither worship the gods nor abstain from any of those animals that are particularly designated by sacred decree in Egypt as holy, but should kill and consume them all; and that they should attach themselves to no one other than their fellow conspirators.

+The Jews in this account were originally Egyptians who conspired together and the story is primarily the description of an inner division within Egyptian society that becomes a civil war, leading the rebel group to prohibit Egyptian laws and traditional cults.
+The oath sworn by the “conspirators” is directed primarily at Egyptians.
 This background differs substantially from the story told in Diodorus 40.3.

-Morever, other considerations lead to consider the accusation of misanthropy as a motif that had a Greek origin, not an Egyptian one.

-1.2 A Greek interpretative framework
+1.2 A Greek Interpretative Framework